dennis2018/Create-a-Simple-and-Secure-Node-App/README.md

 - A terminal app for MacOS and Linux or PowerShell for Windows.

 - Node.js v8+ and a Node.js package manager installed locally.

+### To install Node.js and NPM, use any of the official Node.js installers provided for your operating system.